wri/terramatch-microservices/README.md

   ```
   - Add the `SentryModule` and `SentryGlobalFilter` to your main `app.module.ts`.
 See an existing service for an example.
 - Set up REPL access:
-  - Copy `repl.ts` from an existing service
+  - Copy `repl.ts` from an existing service (and modify to specify the new service's name)
-  - Add the `build-repl` and `repl` targets to `project.json`, copying and modifying (update service name) from an existing service.
+  - Add the `build-repl` target to `project.json`, copying from an existing service.
-  - Copy and modify (update service name) `repl.webpack.config.js` from an existing service
 - In your `.env` and `.env.local.sample`, add `_PORT` for the new service
 - In `api-gateway-stack.ts`, add the new service and namespace to `V3_SERVICES`
 - In your local web repo, follow directions in `README.md` for setting up a new service.